Have you been planning your plot recently and found you’ve got extra room to fill?

-An early variety of pea, such as Kelvedon Wonder or X, can be sown under cover as early as February, but March is best.
-Germination in a greenhouse will be fairly quick and with good weather and growing conditions the delicious pods can be picked in under 3 months.
+An early variety of peas, such as Kelvedon Wonder or X, can be sown under cover as early as February, but March is best.
+Germination in a greenhouse will be fairly quick and with good weather and growing conditions, the delicious pods can be picked in under 3 months.

 If you’re sowing directly, try using cloches or an old black tarpaulin to warm the soil first.
 Peg one down for a week or so before you sow.

 Once the weather warms up, you can continue to sow your earlies and maincrop (such as Onward) outside right through to July.
-Late summer sowings grow fast, and are great idea for freezer crops.
+Late summer sowings grow fast and are a great idea for freezer crops.